 Safety, Security, and Protection: Some Perspective

 TSE frequently receives phone calls and emails from organizations who have had undesirable experiences with big name security guard companies and small security and patrol firms.
-Many have also had poor experiences hiring off-duty officers from their local police department or constable's office.
+Many have also had poor experiences hiring off-duty officers from their local police department, sheriff’s office, or constable’s office.

 If budget is of chief concern, there exists processes and measures which can aid in offsetting and mitigating the cost of professional services; which is preferable over wasting financial resources on an illusion and putting people and property at risk.
 Now more than ever before, it has become vital to get this right, as lives are regularly lost in incidents that could have been prevented or stopped; and civil and criminal actions are filed for, among other things, ‘failure to provide adequate security.’
 The incalculable cost of these often preventable tragedies pales in comparison to the cost of choosing a quality, professional service provider.

 The majority of critical incidents will commence and conclude in minutes.
 Approximately 70% of active shooter incidents are over within five minutes.
 If a security guard only calls 911, local police responders will in most instances arrive after people are injured or killed, and the tragedy has already unfolded.
 The benefits of having a qualified, well-trained officer on location who will take action and stop the threat immediately, cannot be undervalued.